Join la mèche

 What is your idea of happiness?

-What about your idea of fun?
+And your idea of pleasure?

 To see the things I aspire to come true.

-How can we make a difference at a collective level?
+How can we make a collective difference?

-A community is more than just being with each other, it's taking each other by the hand and trusting each other, loving each other and I think we need more of that today.
+A community is more than just being with each other, it’s taking each other by the hand and trusting each other, loving each other too, and I think we need more of that today.

-"observe, accept, release and transform
+“observe, accept, release and transform”.

 What should the new world community look like?